Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Method

-In this section, we extend the univariate linear-linear latent growth curve model to investigate a mediational process with a longitudinal covariate, mediator, and outcome.
-Suppose all three variables take the linear-linear functional form with an unknown fixed knot.
-In such situations, we can construct a longitudinal mediation model to explore how the change of covariate influences the change of the outcome directly and indirectly through its effect on the change of the mediator.
+In this section, we extend the univariate linear-linear latent growth curve model to investigate a mediational process with a longitudinal predictor, mediator, and outcome.
+Suppose all three variables take a linear-linear functional form with an unknown fixed knot.
+In such situations, we can construct a longitudinal mediation model to explore how the change in covariate influences the change in the outcome directly and indirectly through its effect on the change in the mediator.
 The longitudinal mediation model can be specified as